 Affect regulation theory tries to explain how we develop the ability to manage our responses to emotions.
 The main idea is that these abilities are rooted in our early childhood experiences.

 For instance, think about when you were a baby.
-You probably just cried and cried.
 You had no idea how to manage your emotions!
 How did you learn to cope with them?
 The answer lies in the patterns of interactions with your parents or other caregivers.
 Kids learn how to handle emotions based on how adults in their lives respond to them.

 These sensitive and caring interactions also help the child bond with their parents or caregivers.
 This attachment provides a safe space for the child to recognize, express and process their emotions, because they feel secure and emotionally supported.
-Having this bond with a caregiver sets the child up to be able to feel safe enough to express and manage their emotions more independently as adults in the future.
+Having this bond with a caregiver sets the child up to feel safe enough to express and manage their emotions more independently once they are adults.

 On the other hand, what if your caregiver reacts to your emotions negatively or inappropriately?
 Some caregivers don’t acknowledge their kids’ emotions or help their kids process emotions in a healthy way.
 Caregivers might be angry or annoyed with a child for expressing emotions, or they might be absent or non-responsive.